openlibraryenvironment/lib-ncip-client/README.md

 The NCIPClientWrapper instantiates the indicated client and returns a Map response (instead of a JSONObject)

 You then instantiate the class that represents the service you are calling and call the send method on the client.
-The response is a java.util.Map (when using NCIPClientWrapper) which includes a boolean (success) to indicate whether the call was successful:
+The response is a java.util.Map (when using NCIPClientWrapper) which includes a boolean (success) to indicate whether the call was successful (a JSONObject is returned for the other client classes):

 ### LookupUser
+* NCIP WMS - will use a different endpoint for LookupUser (vs CheckIn and CheckOut)
 ```java
 LookupUser lookupUser = new LookupUser()
 			  .setToAgency("TST")